-Attendees can discuss what they learned and continue to follow up with the people they met.
+Attendees can continue to share learnings and follow up with peers.

 Start with some useful channels

-In your Team Settings, you can choose to let participants create channels on their own.
-(You can always archive or delete unnecessary channels if you need to.)
-For smaller conferences, you might like to limit channels to a dozen or so that are created by organizers in advance.
+In your Settings, you can choose to let members create channels on their own.
+(You can archive or delete channels if you need to.)
+Reduce clutter by limiting channels to those created by organizers.

-Tip: You can add your most important channels to your default list, so new team members will join them automatically.
+Note: Add your most important channels to your default list.
+New members will join these channels automatically.